-Celebrating Thanksgiving in Hawaii can be a fun way to get away from it all and explore more about the Hawaiian culture.
+Celebrating Thanksgiving in Hawaii can be a fun way to get away from it all and explore more about the Hawaiian culture, making it an ideal destination for those visiting Hawaii during the holiday season.
 There’s a lot to see and do throughout Oahu, and participating in the many Thanksgiving celebrations is another reason to visit.

 The holiday season makes it a little busier than other times of the year, but with a bit of planning, you can enjoy all that the island has to offer, including sun, sand, and a turkey dinner.